-Question: I am looking for the quitest compressor but pretty big or over sized for any job i want to do inside of the apartment and somewhat portable to move around.
+What is the quietest air brush compressors for a apartment?
+I am looking for the quietest compressor but pretty big or over sized for any job i want to do inside of the apartment and somewhat portable to move around.

 Since your question is a bit general, I'm not quite sure if I've targeted the question correctly, or provided the right answer.

-Question: Can you use a airbrush for cake decorating and for paint or do you need 2 seperate airbrushes?
+Can you use a airbrush for cake decorating and for paint or do you need 2 seperate airbrushes?
 And, I want to airbrush designs on cakes.
-I got an airbrush kit as a gift but I do not have a compressor -what do I get?
+I got an airbrush kit as a gift but I do not have a compressor - what do I get?

-Response: Thanks for the questions.
-Some time ago my wife and I ... my excuse was there were no building shows or sports on at the time :-) ... were watching a cooking show, and it was a cake building and decorating competition.
+My response: Thanks for the questions.
+Some time ago my wife and I were watching a cooking show (my excuse was there were no building shows or sports on at the time) and it was a cake building and decorating competition.
 I was very surprised to see the baker / artists using an air brush to "paint" the cakes.
-I was also interested in knowing what steps they were using to make sure that the process did not contaminate the cakes with undesirable by products of compressing air.
+I was also interested in knowing what steps they were using to make sure that the process did not contaminate the cakes with the undesirable by products typically found in the flow of compressed air from a compressor.

 If you want to use an air brush to decorate cakes, then you need to be aware of certain things.
 Since, I am not a baker, I don't know anything about the "paint" that the bakers were using to airbrush their cakes.
 I would expect that it was something that was food grade and edible.
 What you use sure should be.